Terence-23/2ip90/CBL-game/README.md

 | Upgrades | Upgrades dropped by enemies can be picked up.
 Upon pickup one of three things should happen: increase in speed, increase in damage or healing of the player (Health and damage are displayed in the top left corner). |
 | Game over and restart | When player dies (Health reduced to zero) the game should end (Big game over text on the screen).
 It is then possible to restart the game by pressing restart. |

+The github repo containing this project can be found [here](https://github.com/Terence-23/2ip90)